Those looking to experience unforgettable dark skies and traditional Scottish culture.

 Things to see and do

-Winter is a fantastic time to soak up the splendour of the night sky.
+A winter break in Scotland is a fantastic time to soak up the splendour of the night sky.
 One of the best places to go stargazing in Scotland is the Galloway Forest Park in south west Scotland, which was the second park in Europe and first in the UK to be awarded Dark Sky Park status.

 Find dark sky park events in the Galloway Forest Park and visit Clatteringshaws Loch or Kirroughtree Visitor Centre for some of the best locations in the south to spot a shooting star or magical constellation.
 The Galloway Forest Park is also part of the Galloway and Southern Ayrshire Biosphere boasting incredible landscapes and scenery to explore along your adventures.